maytusp/triplet_search/README.md

 ![](task.png)

-The baby (image2) is more high-level similar to the face (root).
-However, the hat (image1) is more low-level similar to the face.
-High-level and low-level similarity are computed by FC3 and Pool3 layers in VGG16.

 This repository is the official code of
 [What makes a face looks like a hat: Decoupling low-level and high-level Visual Properties with Image Triplets](https://arxiv.org/abs/2409.02241).